MICHIGAN'S PROJECT SENSOR

 (Sentinel Event Notification System for Occupational Risks)

-The occupational and environmental health team at Michigan State University under the direction of Kenneth Rosenman, M.D., works with the Michigan Department of Community Health (MDCH) and the Michigan Department of Licensing and Regulatory Affairs to administer the occupational disease reporting and surveillance program.
-Interviews of patients with occupational lung disease, including work-related asthma and silicosis, are routinely conducted to determine the patient's work place conditions and exposures.
+The occupational and environmental health team at Michigan State University under the direction of Kenneth Rosenman, M.D., works with the Michigan Department of Health and Human Services (MDHHS) and the Michigan Department of Licensing and Regulatory Affairs (LARA) to administer the occupational disease reporting and surveillance program.
+Interviews of patients with occupational lung disease, including work-related asthma and silicosis, are routinely conducted to determine the patient's workplace conditions and exposures.
 Individuals with other conditions are selectively followed up.
 A Michigan Occupational Safety and Health Administration (MIOSHA) enforcement inspection may then be conducted to determine current conditions and exposures at the facility where the patient developed their illness.

 Occupational disease reporting by health professionals is critical to document the nature and extent of work-related illness in Michigan.
 It facilitates the prioritization of intervention efforts and helps determine the most effective and efficient manner to direct limited resources to reduce the burden that occupational diseases place on workers and their families.
 In addition, the prevention of occupational diseases benefits companies by reducing claims for Workers’ Compensation.